peadargrant/automation/lab03_vm_setup/vm_setup_lab.md

 # Task 2: Connect to VM

 1. In XOA look for the IP address of your instance.
 Note it down.
-2. In windows terminal run the command `ssh student@ip-address-here`.
+2. In windows terminal run the command `ssh administrator@ip-address-here`.
 3. Answer *yes* in response to the host key query.
 4. Use the standard password as given in class.
 5. Confirm that you see the bash prompt.